timescale/promscale-benchmark/docs/pod-placement.md

 By default database and connector pods are configured to tolerate specific taints.

 Connector pods by default tolerate `connector=true:NoSchedule` taint.
-This is done to make sure that connector pods are placed on nodes with database pods.
+This is done to make sure that connector pods are placed on nodes dedicated to them.

 Database pods by default tolerate `database=true:NoSchedule` taint.
-This is done to make sure that database pods are placed on nodes with connector pods.
+This is done to make sure that database pods are placed on nodes dedicated to them.